-William O. Martin, Jr. (known as Skip) is a senior member of the Product Liability and Professional Liability Practice Groups, and serves as the leader of the Elder Care Practice Group.
+William O. Martin, Jr. (known as Skip) is a Senior Partner of the Product Liability and Professional Liability Practice Groups, and serves as the leader of the Elder Care Practice Group.
 His practice is national in scope and focuses on the litigation and trial of product liability actions.
-He serves as national trial counsel for APV North America, Inc. and its various divisions, having successfully defended the company's products in over 30 states, and has represented other clients on both a regional and national basis.
+He serves as national trial counsel for APV North America, Inc. and its various divisions, having successfully defended the products for various companies in over 30 states.
+He has represented other clients on both a regional and national basis.

 "Haight has taken the time to truly understand our products, how we go to the market, and the technical issues involved in a very complicated industry.
 This experience is invaluable in effectively and economically handling cases," Vice President and Director of Legal Affairs, APV Limited

-Products in which Mr. Martin has significant experience include, but not limited to: all-terrain vehicles, personal watercraft, snowmobiles, conveyors, pneumatic conveyors, turbo expanders, nitrogen generators, film winders, wire winders, rotary cutters, rotary molders, packaging equipment, mixers, fabric-treating machines, printing presses, gear cutters, saws, locomotive bearings, sporting equipment, automotive parts, plate heat exchangers, valves, freezers, air compressors, construction equipment such as back hoes, front loaders and skid steer loaders, farm equipment, distillation systems, plastic blowmold machines, homogenizers, ovens, and plastic extrusion equipment.
+Products in which Mr. Martin has significant experience include, but not limited to: all-terrain vehicles, personal watercraft, snowmobiles, conveyors, pneumatic conveyors, turbo expanders, nitrogen generators, film winders, wire winders, rotary cutters, rotary molders, packaging equipment, mixers, fabric-treating machines, printing presses, gear cutters, saws, diesel locomotive bearings, brakes on railroad cars, sporting equipment, automotive parts, plate heat exchangers, refrigeration equipment such as compressors and condensers, valves, freezers, air compressors, construction equipment such as back hoes, front end loaders and skid steer loaders, farm equipment, distillation systems, plastic blowmold machines, homogenizers, ovens, plastic extrusion equipment, traffic signals, asbestos, artificial turf, asphalt and the hard facing placed on the interior of valves.

 "Throughout this case I felt confident that all issues and angles were examined and re-examined by you and your staff, to our benefit and I believe the end result bears this out," Director, Risk Managment, Harris Chemical Group, Inc.